Lite3DP/Lite3DP-Gen-2/README.md

 Hi everyone!
 Thanks for stopping by here!

 We are delighted to introduce the new Lite3DP Gen 2.
 We will be here expanding and improving the open source documentation, with a focus on the study, modification, improvement and repair of the kits and pre-assembled machines offered on Crowd Supply.
-Due to the need to introduce custom components and more complex manufacturing processes, we have moved slightly away from the strong DIY imprint of the S1 and Zero models.
+Due to the need to introduce custom components and more complex manufacturing processes, we have moved slightly away from the strong DIY imprint of the S1 model, in which all the components are standard and through-hole soldering.
 However, for those enthusiasts who want to build an entirely Gen 2-style machine (OLED auxiliary display suggested), below we list non-standard components and possible adaptations/solutions.

 1. SMD soldering.
 Most electronic components are no longer through-hole and surface mount must be performed.
 It's not as simple as with a soldering iron, but you can order a stencil along with the PCBs, use solder paste and an electric oven or heat gun to achieve reflow.
 Please research this topic carefully.